muldon/dupPredictorRep/README.md

 # DupPredictorRep
-A replication package of DupPredictor original [work]
+A replication package of DupPredictor original [work] If you are using this source code, please cite our [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8330262).

 ### Prerequisites